Come and be part of a global voice for wild plants and fungi

 Twinflower is the County Flower of Inverness-shire.

 The isolation of the remaining sites of Twinflower leads to poor seed production and thus contributes to its continued decline.
-Other threats are overgrazing by deer or sheep, mechanical harvesting of timber, and the deliberate thickening of forests leading to excess shade.
+Other threats include; mechanical harvesting of timber, the deliberate thickening of forests leading to excess shade and poor management of pine plantations leading to single age structure woodland without a niche for seedlings to develop.

 One of Plantlife’s most exciting projects has been research into how the historical management of ancient pine plantation may have benefited Twinflower.
 A study of how timber was grown and extracted in the 18th and 19th centuries has led to a proposal to test whether these methods could boost Twinflower populations today.
+Read more about our work with Twinflower here.

 We will keep you updated by email about our work, news, campaigning, appeals and ways to get involved.
 We will never share your details and you can opt out at any time.
 Read our Privacy Notice.